doonfrs/vscode-wsl-reveal-explorer/README.md

 ## 🚀 Features

 - **Zero Configuration Required** - Works out of the box with any WSL distribution
+- **Remote SSH Support** - Also works with Remote SSH connections and mounted drives
 - **Context Menu Integration** - Right-click any file or folder to reveal it in Windows Explorer
 - **Automatic WSL Detection** - Dynamically detects your WSL distribution name
 - **Custom Distribution Support** - Override auto-detection with your own distribution name
+- **Configurable Path Prefix** - Customize network path prefix for different connection types
-- **Reliable Path Translation** - Converts WSL paths to Windows-compatible UNC paths
+- **Reliable Path Translation** - Converts remote paths to Windows-compatible UNC paths
 - **Cross-Distribution Support** - Works with Ubuntu, Debian, Alpine, and other WSL distributions

 ## 📋 Prerequisites

-- Windows Subsystem for Linux (WSL) or WSL2
+- Windows Subsystem for Linux (WSL) or WSL2, or Remote SSH connection
-- Visual Studio Code running in WSL mode
+- Visual Studio Code running in WSL mode or connected to Remote SSH
 - PowerShell available on Windows (included by default)
+- For Remote SSH: Network drives or shares accessible from Windows

 ## 🌟 Show Your Support